 Sweet corn is probably what most people think of as “corn.”
 It is a very small percentage of the corn you see growing, but it’s the only corn that you will ever eat whole.
-For being a vegetable, it is very versatile.
+It is very versatile.
 You can eat it as loose corn, corn-on-the-cob, creamed corn, scalloped corn, corn fritters, corn chowder, corn pudding, etc. And they’re all delicious.

-What is it?
-Well, each individual kernel is its own fruit, the cob is very nearly a separate fruit, and sweet corn is a vegetable.
-This fits since you eat sweet corn whole like in chili or scalloped corn or Taco Bell.
+Botanically, each individual kernel is its own fruit and the cob is very nearly a separate fruit.
+However, sweet corn is a vegetable.
 It is called sweet corn because it is sweet, but it is not culinarily a fruit.
-That would just be too weird.
 It’s not that sweet.

 How can something be both a fruit and a vegetable?